Flounder vs Cod: Is One Better? Let’s Compare

 |Selenium||37.5 mcg||30.2 mcg|

 The table above compares the major nutrients, minerals and vitamins side-by-side.
-After examining the numbers above, which is healthier, flounder or cod?
+After examining the numbers above, it’s difficult to decide which fish, flounder vs cod, is healthier.

 Cod is healthier than flounder due to its larger number of vitamins and minerals.
-Cod contains less fat while providing more protein.
-Cod contains more B6, thiamin, riboflavin, iron, niacin, folate, potassium, magnesium, zinc and selenium than flounder.
+It contains less fat while providing more protein.
+Cod contains more B6, thiamin, riboflavin, iron, niacin, folate, potassium, magnesium, zinc and selenium.

 Flounder contains a wide variety of nutrients, just less numbers of each one.
-Flounder contains slightly more omega-3 fatty acids, B12, B5, phosphorus and calcium than cod 3.
+It contains slightly more omega-3 fatty acids, B12, B5, phosphorus and calcium than cod 3.

 Omega-3 Fatty Acids